-Hike Distance: Depends on the route taken as there are many on offer.
-We clocked 11.2kms from the top down including our stop at Oberstockensee.
+- Hike Distance: Depends on the route taken as there are many on offer.
+We clocked 11.2 km from the top down including our stop at Oberstockensee.

-Hike Difficulty: Steep but safe and not technical.
-Some walking through the forest on a dirt trail and steep descent through farm fields.
+- Hike Difficulty: Steep but safe and not technical.
+Some walk through the forest on a dirt trail and steep descent through farm fields.